SockguardSockguard

 sockguard_start_time_secondsgaugeUnix epoch when the metrics registry was created.
 Use for time() - sockguard_start_time_seconds.

-sockguard_http_requests_totalcounterdecision, method, profile, route, statusOne per completed request. decision{allow, deny}.
+sockguard_http_requests_totalcounterdecision, method, profile, route, statusOne per completed request. decision{allow, deny, would_deny, error}.

 sockguard_http_request_duration_secondshistogramdecision, method, profile, routeBuckets: 0.005, 0.01, 0.025, 0.05, 0.1, 0.25, 0.5, 1, 2.5, 5, 10 seconds.